solbu/hldig/TESTING.md

-Files will be installed to $source_dir/testing; as a result, you won't have any problems with write permissions to the database folder, and hldig will know where to find the htdig.conf (-c won't be needed)
+Files will be installed to $source_dir/testing; as a result, you won't have any problems with write permissions to the database folder, and hldig will know where to find the hldig.conf (-c won't be needed)

 ## https URLS
 SSL isn't enabled by default, but it's needed for hldig to crawl `https`